Spazcool/leaderBoard/README.md

 # freeCodeCamp React.JS leaderboard

-This is my leaderboard, created using React, Bootstrap & HTML as one of the projects to freeCodeCamp's data visualization program.
+This is a rather simple demo of leaderboard, created using React, Bootstrap & HTML as one of the projects to freeCodeCamp's data visualization program.

 <p align="center">
    <img width="70%" height="300vh" src="./images/desktop.gif">